Adam5Wu/DSMNetworkingMod/README.md

     1. Apparently Synology has never considered the scenario of OpenVSwitch + Bond + Multi-VLANs;
     2. As a result, the `/etc/rc.network` has to be modified, adding additional logic;
     3. Following the new guide, you are able to establish multiple bonded VLAN interfaces, success!
-7. But the hack seems incomplete, and you are still bothered by the following problems:
+7. But as you continue deploying your new architecture, you realized that the hack was incomplete, and you are bugged by the following problems:
     1. Except the first bond interface, all other interfaces are shown as "disconnected";
         - As a result, you are not able to use other interfaces from GUI, such as when you install MailPlus server;
     2. Unable to use jumbo packet on any of the bond interfaces when you start a VM;